5 Vulva Facts You Should Know

 3. The clitoris is an iceberg

 Despite these facts, the clitoris has been sold short by history.
 Famously, the father of psychoanalysis, Sigmund Freud, considered clitoral orgasms to be immature compared to vaginal orgasms.
-Yep, we’ll just let that sink in for a minute… In reality, most women climax through clitoral stimulation, which leads us on to our next vulva fact!
+Yep, we’ll just let that sink in for a minute… In reality, most will climax through clitoral stimulation, which leads us on to our next vulva fact!

 4. Sexual pleasure doesn’t just mean penetration

 A recent study uncovered that only 18% of women experience orgasm through vaginal penetration alone.
 This is quite a shocking statistic when you consider how sex is portrayed in popular culture and how the female orgasm in particular is often shown to happen through penetrative sex.
-In fact, the vulva offers a plethora of pleasure and limiting sex to penetration restricts our reproductive knowledge generally, as well as continuing the myth that there is one recognized form of sex.
+In fact, the vulva offers a plethora of pleasure, and limiting sex to penetration restricts our reproductive knowledge generally, as well as continuing the myth that there is one recognized form of sex.
 In reality, we are all different and a diverse definition when talking about sex is the best way to include all preferences of pleasure.

 5. Knowledge is power